-I want to thank Anton Verhoef (KNMI) for providing the scatterometer datasets, ERA5 stress-equivalent wind data, as well as other atmospheric variables.
-Anton also gave his support on the use of the scatterometer data processing software and on the interpolation algorithms.
+We would like to thank Anton Verhoef (KNMI) for providing the scatterometer datasets, ERA5 stress-equivalent wind data, as well as other atmospheric variables.
+Anton also gave us support on the use of the scatterometer data processing software and on the interpolation algorithms.

-I appreciate the help of Manuel Arias (ICM-CSIC), who gave useful advises on training approaches of the ML models.
+We appreciate the help of Manuel Arias (ICM-CSIC), who gave us useful advises on training approaches of the ML models.

-Acknowledgments to Copernicus Marine Service (CMEMS) for publishing the global currents dataset that was used in this work.
+We also acknowledge Copernicus Marine Service (CMEMS) for publishing the global currents dataset that was used in this work.